 The next factor is your excess, levels of cover, hospitals and all of the other extra perks you get from your insurer.
 The more comprehensive your cover is, the higher the price of your policy.

 And last but not least is your policy performance or, in other words, loss ratio figure.
-Loss ratio is the losses an insurer incurs due to paying for your claims as a percentage of the premium you have paid.
+Loss ratio is the percentage figure showing losses an insurer incurs due to paying for your claims as a percentage of the premium you have paid.
 Sounds complicated?
 It's not that difficult.
 Here is an example:

 if your annual premium is £1,000 and you have made a claim for £600, this means that your loss ratio figure is 60% or, in other words, 60p from every pound you pay went towards covering your claims.
-60% loss ratio does not usually classify as high, and it should not massively affect your renewal.
+60% loss ratio does not usually classify as very high, and it should not massively affect your renewal.
 However, if you have claimed £10,000, your loss ratio, in that case, will not be as good as it can be, and hence you should expect a higher increase at the next renewal.
 Typically, a five-year loss ratio is taken into account when the insurer calculates an uplift on your premium due to claims.
 Being loyal and staying with the same provider can be a good idea as the premium increases due to claims can be much smaller than if you are switching over every year.

 We hope next time when somebody is saying that they are paying twice less or more for their health insurance policy, you will know the reasons behind it and how the insurance companies are calculating the cost of their policies.